Flomp/wanderer/README.md

 ## Support wanderer

 If you like wanderer and would like to give something back you can donate over [here](https://www.buymeacoffee.com/wanderertrails).
+If you prefer to support the development with a regular contribution you can donate via [Liberapay](https://liberapay.com/Flomp/).

 ## Documentation